Metro Denver and the North Front Range’s air quality does not meet current federal standards. Find your “simple step” below to create cleaner air.

 If you skip two car trips each week and replace them with other ways to get around, you decrease traffic congestion and improve our air quality.
 Emissions from cars, trucks, vans, and motorcycles are some of the largest contributors to ground-level ozone in Metro Denver.

-- Walk, jog, or ride a bike if the trip is less than 2 miles.
+- Walk, scoot, or ride a bike if the trip is less than 2 miles.

 - Use e-scooters and bikes or public transit to get to a game, concert, event, or the airport.